GauravBarakoti/circleci-poc/README.md

 sudo chown circleci: /etc/opt/circleci/launch-agent-config.yaml sudo chmod 600 /etc/opt/circleci/launch-agent-config.yaml
 ```
 Replace AUTH_TOKEN with your resource class token.
 Replace RUNNER_NAME with the name you would like for your self-hosted runner.
-RUNNER_NAME is unique to the the machine that is installing the runner.
+RUNNER_NAME is unique to the machine that is installing the runner.
 When complete, save the template as launch-agent-config.yaml.

 It should look like this:
 ```bash